-Your generosity to this disaster appeal will enable our churches to walk closely with our neighbors now, in the immediate crisis, and through the long-term recovery process that will follow.
+Your generosity to this disaster appeal will enable our churches to walk closely with our neighbors through the long-term recovery process that will follow.
 For information go to the UCC Hurricane Harvey website or the Hurricane Irma website.

 Disasters happen, but being prepared makes recovery far easier.
 Below are two resources every local church should know about.